amnesica/BelugaProject/README.md

 Additional information about the aircraft are added through a PostgreSQL database with content from [OpenSky-Network](https://opensky-network.org/) and [OurAirports](https://ourairports.com/data/).
 The ISS (International Space Station) is displayed by default with information from the [Open-Notify-API](http://open-notify.org/Open-Notify-API/ISS-Location-Now/).

+The Beluga Project uses aircraft icons from [this](https://github.com/RexKramer1/AircraftShapesSVG) repository by [RexKramer1](https://github.com/RexKramer1).

 ## Motivation

 We started our ADS-B experience with an [AirSquitter](https://airsquitter.com) receiver.
 We got good results but because of the antenna position the range was limited to only a half circle around our house.
 So we added another receiver (Raspberry Pi) with a separate antenna to cover the second half of the circle.
 This works great.
 Unfortunately we found no application which can show the aircraft from both receivers in one map.
 So we decided to create a new one - The Beluga Project.